Joshua-Coded/javascript_details/README.md

 ** String Template Literals **
 To use the string Literals make use of the back tick character with curly brackets.
 ` I counted {3 +5 } `

+** Null and undefined **
+Null: intentional absence of a value, must be assigned
+Undefined: variables that do not have an assigned value